MistyCommunity/Documentation/src/content/misty-ii/reference/javascript-api.md

 * At 0 degrees, Misty's arms point straight forward along her X axis, parallel to the ground.
 * At +90 degrees, Misty's arms point straight down towards the ground.
-* At +/- 180 degrees, Misty's arms would face straight back, pointing toward her backpack.
-Currently, Misty's arms are not configured to move to this position.
+* At +/- 180 degrees, Misty's arms would face straight back, pointing toward her backpack; however, Misty's arms are not currently configured to move to this position.
-* At +270/-90 degrees, Misty's arms point straight up towards her head, and are perpendicular to the ground.
-Currently, the upward limit of Misty's arm movement is -29 degrees.
+* At -90/+270 degrees, Misty's arms would point straight up towards her head, perpendicular to the ground; however, the upward movement of Misty's arm movement is currently limited to -29 degrees.

+For more information about Misty's arm movement ranges, see [Coordinate System & Movement Ranges.](../../../misty-ii/robot/misty-ii/#coordinate-system-amp-movement-ranges)

 ```JavaScript
 // Syntax